-If Obama Had a City, It Would Look Like Detroit
+If Obama Ruled the Nation, It Would Look Like Detroit

 “The multiplication of public offices, increase of expense beyond income, growth and entailment of a public debt, are indications soliciting the employment of the pruning knife.” –Thomas Jefferson (1821)